radovankavicky/conference_scheduler/README.md

 ### Final Advice
 Keep it simple, over-optimizing this may not just be a waste of your precious time but it may also lead to bad results.

+Generate like 5-10 schedules, share them with your peers and select the best one.
+This did indeed work well in the past.